Published 11-06-2024

 If you’re interested in Valibot, I recommend checking out their documentation.
 I’ve been using Valibot for my personal projects, and my experience has been great.
 Also, the author is very responsive to questions Github and Discord.

 Lastly, I’m building an ecosystem of learning tools.
 Developed outside my role as a Senior Software Engineer at Cisco.
-I do 100% the coding and writing of these projects and articles.
+I do 100% of the coding and writing of these projects and articles.
 If you enjoyed this article, consider checking out my projects or sharing it with others.
 Thanks for reading!